Monday, February 20, 2012

 Let’s take some specific facts:

 If we look at the same United States income data over the same period for real average household income, there is real income growth of nearly 60%.
-The higher growth rate (60%) in real incomes for the average household versus the median (middle) growth rate (23%) is explained by the fact that much of the growth in United States’ real incomes has accrued disproportionately to the college educated and highly skilled driving up real income average growth rates much faster than the median or middle household.
+The higher growth rate (60%) in real incomes for the average household versus the median (middle) growth rate (25%) is explained by the fact that much of the growth in United States’ real incomes has accrued disproportionately to the college educated and highly skilled driving up real income average growth rates much faster than the median or middle household.
 (Hint: continue your education!)

 Review Questions:

-Socialism vs Capitalism: A Simple Analogy!
+Socialism vs. Capitalism: A Classroom Experiment

-Let’s consider a hypothetical experiment in socialism (communism) using our very own, talented (and good-looking!)
-AP Macroeconomics’ class: What if I announced a new grading policy built on the principles of socialism effective next week.
-Let’s see what might logically happen.
-Effective immediately, all grades will be averaged and everyone will receive the same grade.
+Effective immediately, all grades in AP Macro will be averaged together and everyone will receive the same grade.
 My guess is that after the first test the grades might average to a B. The students who studied hard would become upset and the students who studied little would be happy.
-But, as the second test rolls around, the students who studied little would study even less and the ones who studied hard would decide not to study as hard as they did on the first test.
-My guess is that the second test would average to a D!
-No one would be happy, especially with me.
-When the 3rd test rolled around the average would probably fall to an F. Attempts by certain classmates to rally the class higher would probably not be effective, even though their grade or standard of living would be at risk.
+But, as the second test rolls around, the students who studied little would probably study even less and the ones who studied hard would decide not to study as hard as they did on the first test.
+My guess is that the second test would average to a D or C-!
+After the second test, no one would be happy, especially with me, as they would see their college transcripts deteriorating rapidly.
+When the 3rd test rolled around the average would probably fall to an F. Attempts by certain classmates to rally the class to a higher average would probably not be effective, even though their grade or standard of living would be at risk.
 I would predict that the scores would never increase and bickering, blame, and name calling would result in hard feelings as no one would study any longer for the benefit of anyone else.
-All of you may end up failing, and I would quickly be fired for not following the handbook.
+All of you may end up failing, and I would quickly be fired and have my tires slashed!

 Socialism is ultimately economically inferior to capitalism because under capitalism (free market economy) when the reward is great, the effort to succeed is great; but when the government levels the playing field and takes more of the reward system for the achiever away; few will try or want to succeed as much as before and things tend to worsen with less productivity.